Trade Show Engagement: Showroom Do’s & Don’ts

 Everyone’s guilty of the occasional spell of dragon breath, but don’t let that occasion be your next trade show.
 Truth is, you can have the best of intentions and a slick product to boot, but if your breath is nuclear, no one’s going to stick around to hear about it.

 Don’t chew gum at your booth, either.
 It’s distracting and unprofessional.
 Bring breath mints, instead.
-If you’re in a pinch, just take a lap around the trade show floor.
-Someone’s bound to be handing out branded mints.

 Don’t stand in a huddle

 Chatting with a group of fellow employees generally sends an off-strategy message.
 If you don’t have traffic keeping you busy, why should anyone think you’re worth their time?
 If you’ve assigned too many employees to your exhibit, perhaps you’re an unorganized company.
 Trade show attendees think about these kinds of things.

 Spread out your employees and make them unmistakably available for consultation.
 Perhaps one of the most overlooked keys to engagement is simply looking available.